Contents:

 Biden’s first and initial response was to point to a deal he proposed on ending the Israel-Gaza war in late May, but which has not yet come to fruition: “In terms of successes, yes [I am the same man when I took office].
 I also was the guy who put together a peace plan for the Middle East that may be comin’ to fruition.”
 It was a curious choice given that American voters’ perceptions about how Biden has handled the Israel-Hamas war are strongly negative, with nearly two-thirds disapproving of Biden’s response to the conflict in Gaza.

 Biden’s statement came at a time when there has been renewed diplomatic activity to secure a cease-fire and release of hostages.
-An Israeli team, led by the Mossad, held another round of talks on a possible deal last week, and US Central Intelligence Agency (CIA) Director Bill Burns reportedly is traveling to Doha this week to try to achieve progress in these talks in discussions with Israeli, Qatari, and Egyptian officials.
+An Israeli team, led by the Mossad, held another round of talks on a possible deal last week, and US Central Intelligence Agency (CIA) Director Bill Burns reportedly is traveling to Doha this week, following a stop in Cairo, to try to achieve progress in these talks in discussions with Israeli, Qatari, and Egyptian officials.

 The central conundrum that has plagued any progress on a cease-fire remains: the two main combatants have more of an interest in keeping the fighting going in an effort to stay in power, and neither side fully accepts the others’ legitimacy.
 One continued sticking point has bedeviled these negotiations since the last and only cease-fire in this war collapsed in December: Hamas wants stronger assurances that the fighting would end with this new cease-fire, but Israel’s current government is not willing to offer that guarantee.